Skip to main content

 Always make sure to access the buffer within its defined boundaries, checking on each access.

 cifuzz stores the crashing input in a directory named <name_of_fuzz_test>\_inputs.
 In this case: my_fuzz_test_inputs.
-The crashing input has the same name as the Finding and Findings in this directory will serve as inputs for future runs to help identify regressions.
+The crashing input has the same name as the Finding and Findings in this directory now serve as inputs for future runs to help identify regressions.

 Bazel